Our people

 In 2012, she joined Eaton Aerospace as Group VP Engineering and Technology, and from 2015-2019 she was the Senior VP, Chief Innovation and Technology Officer of Xylem Inc. Jay earned a bachelor’s degree in Mechanical Engineering from Mysore University, Karnataka, India, an MS in Mechanical Engineering from the Indian Institute of Technology, Mumbai, India, and an MS in Mechanical Engineering from Wayne State University.

-He is six sigma certified and has a Bachelor of Science in Physiology with a Minor in Management from McGill University in Montreal, Canada.
+Brian is Six Sigma certified and holds a Bachelor of Science in Physiology with a Minor in Management from McGill University in Montreal, Canada.